 If you slip and paint across the wrong field, Click on the X button on your keyboard to set the black paint and to cover up the smoothing effect.
 Press X again to reset your brush color and start to paint your Skin effortlessly and softly:

 Eventually, I’m going to paint these areas all over her cheek and her chin to smooth, and at the same time, you need to avoid her lips:

 Viewing The Layer Mask

 Click down the Alt(Win)/Option(Mac) key to see where you have painted and then click on the thumbnail layer mask on the Layers panel:

 It transfers your view from the photo to the mask of the layer.
 You have colored the white areas of the mask to recover the smoothing of the Skin.
 Black areas are when the effect of smoothing is covered up.
 It looks a little bit dark, but looking at the mask is a good way of making sure you’re not missing spots, and if required, you can paint on the mask specifically.

 Press Alt (Win)/Option (Mac) to change back to your picture and press the Layer Mask thumbnail:

 We have softened the Skin in this stage, but the effect is too strong.
 To reduce the “Smooth Skin” layer, decrease the Opacity.
 The Opacity of 40 to 60% normally works best, but depending on your ImageImage.
 At 50 percent I’ll set myself:

 Finally, We’re done with that!
 Here, my final result with its Skin now looks great, after reducing the layer opacity:

 That’s the full process of how you can smooth and soften Skin in adobe photoshop.
-To see more photoshop tutorials, visit our Blog section.
+To edit photos in Photoshop and to see more photoshop tutorials, visit our Blog section.